Selanda/github-stats/README.md

    secret—created as before—called `EXCLUDED`.
 6. Commit a small change to the repo (for example remove a newline from the end of the README) to force it to regenerate the stats images.
-The first time that it generates the stats images, it may take a ~very~ long time.
+The first time that it generates the stats images, it may take several minutes.
 It does not generally take as long as the first time when it runs in the future.
 7. Check out the images that have been created in the `generated` folder.
 8. Link back to this repository so that others can generate their own